 Inverse probability censoring weights for death were calculated to relax the independent censoring assumption.
 In Scenario A, weights represent the inverse of the probability of not dying conditional on cancer diagnosis (ever vs. never) and baseline covariates such as age, educational attainment, ApoE4, and baseline measurements of smoking status, hypertension status, systolic blood pressure, BMI, history of diabetes and cohort.
 For individuals who died, their censoring weight is zero [18].
 In Scenario B time-varying weights represent the product of the inverse probability of surviving in each year prior to t, conditional on the measured shared causes of death and dementia.
 For an individual who has died by time t, the year t censoring weight is zero [32].
 Weights were fitted including the same covariates used to estimate weights for time-varying cancer diagnosis, though we additionally added time-varying cancer, stroke, and heart disease diagnosis as predictors for death.Further details on modeling specifications and weights assessment are presented as Supplementary material.

 To estimate the controlled direct effect of Pin1 in the risk of dementia, we compared the complement of a weighted Kaplan-Meier survival estimator for participants who developed cancer versus those who did not, with time indexed in years.
 The weights are time-varying by follow-up year, defined as a product of the year-specific inverse probability of treatment weights and the inverse probability of censoring by death weights.
 Estimates of the controlled direct effect are presented as 20-year risk differences (RD) and risk ratios (RR).
 All 95% confidence intervals were calculated using percentile-based bootstrapping based on 500 bootstrap samples.
-For illustrative and comparative purposes we calculated hazard ratios (HR).
-Hazards, unlike risks, inherently condition on surviving both dementia and death, as such a causal interpretation is problematic [32].
+For illustrative and comparative purposes we also calculated hazard ratios (HR).
+Hazards, unlike risks, inherently condition on surviving both dementia and death, and as such a causal interpretation is problematic [32].

-Since the conditional independent censoring assumption is untestable, we compute Peterson upper and lower bounds [36] to represent: 1) the extreme scenario of independence, that refers to an scenario were those who died would never develop dementia (lower bound) and 2) complete dependency, that refers to an scenario where those who died would have a dementia prior to death (upper bound).
+Since the conditional independent censoring assumption is untestable, we compute Peterson upper and lower bounds [36] to represent: 1) the extreme scenario of independence, that refers to a scenario were those who died would never develop dementia (lower bound) and 2) complete dependency, that refers to an scenario where those who died would have a dementia diagnosis prior to death (upper bound).
 The lower bound is calculated with the Aalen-Johansen estimator treating death as a competing event, and the upper bound is calculated with the Kaplan-Meier estimator for the combined outcome of dementia or death.

 All analysis were performed using R; code is provided in supplementary material and available in https://github.com/palolili23/2021_cancer_dementia.